Come as You Are (Nirvana song): Release

-Although members of Killing Joke claimed the main guitar riff of "Come as You Are" plagiarized the riff of "Eighties", the band reportedly did not file a copyright infringement lawsuit, which Rolling Stone magazine attributes to "personal and financial reasons".
-However, conflicting reports state that Killing Joke did file a lawsuit but that it was either thrown out of court, or that it was dropped following Cobain's death.
-Geordie Walker, Killing Joke's guitar player, said that the band was "very pissed off about that, but it's obvious to everyone.
+Although the members of Killing Joke claimed the main guitar riff of "Come as You Are" plagiarized the riff of "Eighties", the band reportedly did not file a copyright infringement lawsuit, which Rolling Stone magazine attributed to "personal and financial reasons".
+However, conflicting reports state that Killing Joke did in fact file a lawsuit, but that it was either thrown out of court or dropped following Cobain's death.
+In a December 1994 interview, Geordie Walker, Killing Joke's guitarist, said that the band was "very pissed off about [the song being plagiarized], but it's obvious to everyone.
 We had two separate musicologists' reports saying it was.
 Our publisher sent their publisher a letter saying it was and they went 'Boo, never heard of ya!', but the hysterical thing about Nirvana saying they'd never heard of us was that they'd already sent us a Christmas card!"

-Later it was also noted that a third song, the Damned's "Life Goes On", pre-dated both and contained a similar riff to both songs.
+Later it was also noted that a third song, "Life Goes On", from English punk band the Damned's 1982 album Strawberries, pre-dated both and contained a similar riff to both songs.

-In 1999, "Come as You Are" was voted in at number 49 in Kerrang! magazine's "100 Greatest Rock Tracks Ever!".
+In 1999, "Come as You Are" was voted number 49 in Kerrang! magazine's "100 Greatest Rock Tracks Ever!".
 As of April 2016, according to Business Insider, "Come as You Are" was the sixth most streamed song from the 1990s on Spotify.
 According to Nielsen Music's year-end report for 2019, "Come as You Are" was the third most-played song of the decade on mainstream rock radio with 134,000 spins.
 All of the songs in the top 10 were from the 1990s.
+The song had been streamed two billion times on Spotify by April 2026.